How to repair thinning grass, patches and holes in your lawn

 • Water the area daily for the first six weeks after sowing your seed - you can avoid doing this if there is prolonged rainfall

-The quick-release fertiliser will give the damaged grass the quick boost it needs in preparation for reseeding, which will then help your lawn grow faster and fill out quickly.
-To avoid grass blade burning, apply fertiliser evenly on an overcast day or in the evening when it’s not too hot.
-Ensure you water in the fertiliser after application to activate it.
+Top tip: A pre-seed quick-release fertiliser can add nutrients to the soil to support the growth of the new seedlings while benefiting your existing damaged grass.
+The quick boost it provides in preparation for reseeding helps your lawn fill out quickly and repair faster.
+Apply fertiliser evenly on an overcast day or in the evening when it’s not too hot, and ensure you water in the fertiliser after application to get it working quickly and to avoid burning the grass blades.

 If your grass is thinning slightly, you may be able to thicken it up with a fast-acting nitrogen-rich fertiliser.
 Whilst nitrogen also helps to make your grass greener, it can also help strengthen the roots of your current grass.
 However, a reseed will be more efficient if the area is particularly ‘bald’.